CodeGrade/bottlenose/doc/setup-mac.md

 # Then add to your shell configuration file:
 echo 'export PATH="$(brew --prefix qt@5.5)/bin:$PATH"' >> ~/.bashrc

-#N ow you can install capybara-webkit
+# Now you can install capybara-webkit
  gem install capybara-webkit
 ```